-An ICT 1301, also known as Flossie, one of the first mass-produced British business computers, has been rescued from the scrapheap for the third time in its 50-year history and is going to be restored at TNMOC.
-(It is not viewable by the public at this early stage.)
+An ICT 1301, also known as Flossie, one of the first mass-produced British business computers, has been rescued from the scrapheap for the third time in its 50-year history and is currently in storage at TNMOC waiting for the time when we are in a position to get it restored and working again.
+There are no timescales for this as there are a number of logistical steps to overcome, the main one being an area big enough to display it.
+It is not currently viewable by the public.

 Built in 1962 by the company that was later to become ICT (International Computers and Tabulators), Flossie was the first of more than 150 ICT 1301s that were delivered for use in commercial and public organisations.
 They were used by a wide range of organisations including insurance companies, Selfridges, and the Milk Marketing Board.